FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Central Server Design

 \subsection{Differentiated Module Assignment}

-Since different clients in federated learning may have different available hardware resources, it is possible that some of them can train multiple modules or even the whole backbone model with sufficient resources.
-Training more modules jointly can reduce objective inconsistency since the loss of more cascaded modules is closer to the joint loss of the whole model.
-In the extreme case where the client trains the whole backbone model, the objective inconsistency can be completely eliminated.
-Thus, it is beneficial to appoint the resource-sufficient clients as ``prophets'', who train more modules than the other resource-constrained clients.
+Since different clients in federated learning may have different available hardware resources, it is possible that some of them can train multiple modules or even the whole backbone model at a time with sufficient memory and performance.
+Cascading more modules and training them together can equivalently reduce the number of modules and mitigate objective inconsistency in cascade learning \cite{wang2021revisiting}.
+Thus, we propose \textbf{Differentiated Module Assignment} in the training coordinator to fully utilize the computational resources of resource-sufficient clients.

-The server assigns different numbers of modules to clients in each communication round according to their real-time available resources.
-A client $k$ who is assigned multiple modules ($m\circ m+1\circ \cdots\circ M_k^{(t)}$) in round $t$ trains the cascaded modules jointly with the following loss:
+Differentiated Module Assignment mechanism assigns different numbers of modules to clients in each communication round according to their real-time available resources.
+A client $k$ who is assigned multiple modules $\{m,m+1, \cdots M_k^{(t)}\}$ in round $t$ trains the cascaded modules jointly with the following loss: